WordPress/gutenberg/docs/getting-started/README.md

 # Getting Started

-Welcome!
-Let's get started building with blocks.
+Let's get started building blocks and extending the WordPress Editor.
 Blocks are at the core of extending WordPress.
-You can create custom blocks, your own block patterns, or combine them together to build a block theme.
+You can create custom blocks, your own block patterns, or combine them to build a block theme.

 ## Navigating this chapter